sahilkhose/sahilkhose.github.io/_pages/about.md

 - 💡 Jul 1, 2024: My first first-author paper -- [SkyScenes: A Synthetic Dataset for Aerial Scene Understanding](https://arxiv.org/abs/2312.06719) is accepted at ECCV 2024!

-- 🌟 Apr 1, 2024: Joining Georgia Tech for Ph.D. in CS under **Prof. Judy Hoffman** in Fall 2024.
+- 🌟 Apr 1, 2024: Joining Georgia Tech for Ph.D.
+CS under **Prof. Judy Hoffman** in Fall 2024.

 - 📆 Mar 12, 2024: Serving as a reviewer for ECCV 2024.